Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: Appendix C: Additional data and information on data processing for SQUID C

-In this section we show that the hourglass-shaped junction on the bulk of the SQUID C's surface behaves equivalently to a rectangular-shape junction, whose parameters we estimate.
+\paragraph{Equivalent model for the hourglass-shaped junction} In this section we show that the hourglass-shaped junction on the bulk of the SQUID C's surface behaves equivalently to a rectangular-shape junction, whose parameters we estimate.
 To this end, we evaluate the junction's resistance and find the dimensions of the rectangular junction with the same resistance.

 We first point out that the change in resistance above the SQUID's critical current is the parallel combination of the bulk and edge junctions resistances, but we can check a posteriori that the bulk junction resistance is smaller than the edge junction resistance and therefore that the change in resistance is practically equal to the bulk junction resistance.
-This resistance is roughly $R_N\simeq 1 \Omega$, see the $\mathrm{dV/dI(I_{DC})}$ curve in Supplementary Fig. \ref{fig:dVdI_single}.
+This resistance is roughly $R_N\simeq 1 \Omega$, see the $\mathrm{dV/dI(I_{DC})}$ curve in Fig. \ref{fig:dVdI_single}.

-The hourglass junction, sketched in Supplementary Fig. \ref{fig:triangle}, is characterized by the following parameters : $y_{max} = 0.73$ µm, $t = 223$ nm the thickness of the flake, and $d = 2.21$ µm the length of the diagonal of the hourglass (used to calculate the angle), $l(y_{max}) = 2.06$ µm.
+The hourglass junction, sketched in Fig. \ref{fig:triangle}, is characterized by the following parameters : $y_{max} = 0.73$ µm, $t = 223$ nm the thickness of the flake, and $d = 2.21$ µm the length of the diagonal of the hourglass (used to calculate the angle), $l(y_{max}) = 2.06$ µm.
 We assume that the junction is symmetric and for the calculations we thus only consider the top, triangular-shaped half of the hourglass, starting at $y = 0$ up to $y = y_{max}$.
 We define an elementary conductance $g(y)$ as :

 with $S = t\times dy$, $\sigma $ the conductivity and $l_e \simeq 50$ nm the mean free path.
 The angle $\alpha$ is defined as :

 This allows to write the elementary conductance as

 so that the conductance of the junction is :